 abandoned properties: overview

 This set of policies helps communities to meet their affordable housing and community development needs by bringing disinvested properties back into productive use.
-The properties that are the subject of these policies generally fall into one or more of the following categories: abandoned (the owners are no longer maintaining the properties), vacant (they have no legal occupants, although they may provide shelter for squatters or criminal activity), and/or tax-delinquent (property taxes and/or municipal bills are severely past due).
+The properties that are the subject of these policies generally fall into one or more of the following categories:

 What types of tools help communities to facilitate the reuse of disinvested properties?

 The tools for reusing disinvested properties generally involve breaking through administrative challenges that can otherwise hinder redevelopment.
-These challenges may include lengthy and complicated tax foreclosure processes, laws that may make it difficult to reuse properties for affordable housing, and the lack of authority and capacity to take a coordinated and strategic approach to land acquisition and disposition.
+These challenges may include lengthy and

 Solutions in Action